bjornkihlberg/chezscheme-json/README.md

 `get-json`, `string->json` and `bytevector->json` returns a scheme structure that preserves information of the original JSON structure.

-`get-json` takes a binary input port and will read until it reaches the eof object. _I don't know if this is good design because it might not provide any value and it might actually be more valuable to let it gradually pick out multiple JSON values.
-For example if continually listening on a message queue._
+`get-json` takes a binary input port and will read until it reaches the end of a complete json value.

 ```scheme
 (string->json "123") ; 123